viamrobotics/docs/docs/configure/triggers.md

 {{<imgproc src="/build/configure/resource-card-create.png" resize="x400" declaredimensions=true alt="The ... menu with Create trigger in the middle of the list of options." >}}

-This creates a trigger that's configured to activate on an event occurring from a specific resource.
+This creates a trigger that's configured to fire on an event occurring from a specific resource.
 You must configure the method of activation and any relevant **Conditions**, as well as any **Webhooks** and **Emails** for notifications.

 For example, the following triggers when data is ingested from the camera's `GetImages` method:

 {{<imgproc src="/build/configure/camera-trigger.png" resize="x400" declaredimensions=true alt="A conditional data ingestion trigger for a camera called camera-1 with GetImages selected as the method." >}}